ath32/ASCs/README.md

 - R scripts are found in '0_R_scripts'
 - CSVs produced by Python scripts can be found in 'Author CSVs'

-###The folders in this repository are labelled 0-4:
+###The folders found in my working directory are labelled 0-4, all available on request:
 - 0 - Scripts
-- 1 - EMBL files (not uploaded to this repository due to size)
+- 1 - EMBL files
 - 2 - FASTA files
 - 3 - PaxDB raw data and appropriate EMBL genomes
 - 4 - Outputs (includes CSVs)